Angel (American band)

-Angel is an American rock band from Washington, D.C., formed in the mid-1970s by Punky Meadows and Mickie Jones.
+Angel is an American rock band from Washington, D.C., formed in 1975 by Punky Meadows, Mickey Jones, and Gregg Giuffria.
 They were primarily known for their flamboyant glam stage presence and white satin outfits.

 History

 Angel was discovered by Kiss bass player Gene Simmons performing at a nightclub and was eventually signed to the same label as Kiss, Casablanca.

 Angel's image of dressing in all white was a deliberate contrast to Kiss, who wore black.
 Angel sported an androgynous image and elaborate stage sets.
 Frank Zappa wrote a satirical song about Punky Meadows, with Punky's approval titled "Punky's Whips".
 Angel never achieved mass commercial success but acquired a following as a cult band.

 Their first album was the self-titled Angel (1975) and consisted of guitarist Punky Meadows, bassist Mickie Jones, vocalist Frank DiMino, keyboardist Gregg Giuffria, and drummer Barry Brandt.
 This lineup would hold for the following two albums, Helluva Band (1976) and On Earth as It Is in Heaven (1977), after which Jones was replaced by Felix Robinson.

-They made an appearance in the film Foxes (1980) and Frank DiMino sang "Seduce Me Tonight" and "Blood From a Stone" on the Flashdance (1983) soundtrack and Metropolis (1984) soundtrack, credited as Cycle V on both.
+Angel made an appearance in the film Foxes (1980) and Frank DiMino sang "Seduce Me Tonight" and "Blood From a Stone" on the Flashdance (1983) soundtrack and Metropolis (1984) soundtrack, credited as Cycle V on both.

 DiMino and Meadows departed the band in 1981, and the remaining members brought in vocalist Fergie Frederiksen (later of Toto) and guitarist Ricky Phillips (later of The Babys, then Bad English, then Styx), but this lineup did not release new material and it dissolved shortly thereafter.